Fleishman-Lab/CADAbRe_public/README.md

 This repository contains the RosettaScripts xmls needed to run the CADAbRe design steps and some examples.
 The method is described in our preprint ([Link to paper](https://www.biorxiv.org/content/10.64898/2025.12.10.693474v1)).
 Questions, comments, and suggestions can be sent to ariel.tennenhouse@weizmann.ac.il.

 ## Citations
-Please cite our preprint as well as RosettaScripts
+Please cite our preprint as well as IMGT and RosettaScripts
+- Giudicelli, V., Chaume, D. & Lefranc, M.-P. IMGT/GENE-DB: a comprehensive database for human and mouse immunoglobulin and T cell receptor genes.
+Nucleic Acids Res.
+33, D256–61 (2005).
-- Tennenhouse, A. et al. Energy-guided combinatorial co-optimization of antibody affinity and stability. bioRxiv https://doi.org/10.64898/2025.12.10.693474.
+- Tennenhouse, A. et al. Structure-based design of antibody repertoires with drug-like properties. bioRxiv https://doi.org/10.64898/2025.12.10.693474 (2025).
 - Fleishman SJ, Leaver-Fay A, Corn JE, Strauch EM, Khare SD, Koga N, Ashworth J, Murphy P, Richter F, Lemmon G, Meiler J, Baker D. RosettaScripts: a scripting language interface to the Rosetta macromolecular modeling suite.
 PLoS One.
 2011;6(6):e20161. doi: 10.1371/journal.pone.0020161.
 Epub 2011 Jun 24.
 PMID: 21731610; PMCID: PMC3123292.

 ## Installation
 You will need to either have Rosetta installed or install it from http://www.rosettacommons.org.
-LAffAb uses git version d9d4d5dd3fd516db1ad41b302d147ca0ccd78abd
+CADAbRe uses git version d9d4d5dd3fd516db1ad41b302d147ca0ccd78abd

-## Running LAffAb
+## Running CADAbRe

 ### Step 1: Relax the structure of the parental antibody
 We recommend relaxing the parental structures before design.
-A RosettaScripts xml for running the relax can be found at xmls/Relax.xml, and an example pdb can be found in example_pdb.
-Please note that in our LAffAb protocol, we run the initial relax 15 times and take the lowest-scoring one.
-The output for the example pdb can be found in example_pdb_relaxed.
+A RosettaScripts xml for running the relax can be found at xmls/Relax.xml, and example pdbs can be found in example_pdbs.
+Please note that in our CADAbRe protocol, we run the initial relax 15 times and take the lowest-scoring one.
+The output for the example pdbs can be found in example_pdbs_relaxed.
 Each relax job should take about 15 minutes to run on one CPU.

 ### Step 2: Threading combinations of human germlines on each parental structure
 An example xml for running the threading can be found at xmls/CADAbRe.xml.
 Examples of several germline combinations threaded on the relaxed structure of PDB ID 3NAA can be found in example_pdbs_threaded.
 Each threading job should take about 5 minutes to run on one CPU.